dodeleye99/accelerated-cpp/04_Records/README.md

 ### Directories of Code:
 1) [`records1`](records1) containing only **main.cpp** does as explained above.
 2) [`records2`](records2) breaks the source code down into multiple files to make it more organised and easier to find particular code.
+The source code is now located in the `src` directory.

 ### Extension:
 3) [`squares`](squares) does further experimentation with neatly writting a table of results.
 It computes the squares of 0 to 999.